 America’s freight railroad industry is among the safest in the world, thanks to its holistic approach to rail safety that focuses on four key areas: infrastructure and equipment; training and operational improvement; technology; and community outreach and preparedness.

 Record Investment Fuels Safety Gains

 A study by the Mercatus Center at George Mason University concluded that record levels of rail investment enabled by deregulation have been more effective at improving rail safety than safety regulation.
-Freight railroads have invested more than $710 billion in infrastructure and equipment since the industry was partially deregulated in 1980.
+Freight railroads have invested nearly $740 billion in infrastructure and equipment since the industry was partially deregulated in 1980.

 A Culture of Safety

 The strong culture of safety that defines the railroad industry is a direct result of the emphasis railroads place on training and operational improvement.
 Daily safety briefings, peer-to-peer safety programs and training at state-of-the-art technical training centers, which feature simulators and virtual reality, are just some of the ways railroads empower their employees to put safety first.

 Railroads and their partners also focus extensive resources on operational adjustments designed to drive safety gains.
 Software designed by the industry to identify the safest and most secure routes for moving hazmat and crude oil, known as the Rail Corridor Risk Management System, and enhanced safety features for hazmat rail cars are just a couple examples of freight rail’s emphasis on operational safety.
 These efforts help make rail the safest way to ship hazmat.
 More than 99.99% of all hazmat moved by rail reaches its destination without a release caused by a train accident.